 The Rural designation is intended to maintain the natural and scenic qualities of the Township by preserving the rural character and lifestyle.
 The predominant use of the land shall be for agricultural, conservation, forestry, public and private recreation.
-Other uses permitted include hobby farms, non-farm residential, estate residential, institutional, forestry, open space, small scale commercial and quasi-industrial uses servicing and directly related to the rural economy, and residential uses accessory to the above permitted uses.
-Home occupations and bed and breakfast establishments are also permitted, as are wayside pits, wayside quarries and portable asphalt plants in accordance with the policies of Part 5 of this Plan.
+Other uses permitted include agricultural related-uses, on-farm diversified uses, hobby farms, limited non-farm residential, estate residential, institutional, cemeteries, communitygardens, forestry, resource based recreational uses, open space, small scale commercial and quasi-industrial uses servicing and directly related to the rural economy, and residential uses accessory to the above permitted uses.
+Home industries, home occupations and bed and breakfast establishments are also permitted, as are wayside pits, wayside quarries and portable asphalt plants in accordance with the policies of Part 6 of this Plan.